LoyolaChicagoBooks/introcs-csharp/rst/lab-string-ops.rst

    (anything else).

    This may be the first time you write a conditional statement.
+(This needs the next chapter.)
    It makes sense to only make small changes at once and build up to final code.
 First you might just code it to check if a sentence is declarative or not.
 Then remember you can test further cases with ``else if (...)``.